supun64/Youtube-Video-Downloder/README.md

 the application inside the folder as **LoneWolf_Youtube_Downloder.exe**

 You can get the source code in **GUI.py** python file in the home directory in git reposatory

+## How to install

+  Download the setup file from the repository and install it, If you don't have python installed on your computer install it as well from requiered tools folder in the setup folder